mjeisenh/two-strike-hitting/README.md

-**Last Updated:** July 15th, 2026...code upload in progress.
+**Last Updated:** July 30th, 2026...code upload in progress.

 # Shorten Up or Swing Away?
 A Machine-Learning Approach to Two-Strike Hitting

 ## Project Overview

-Conventional baseball wisdom suggests that batters must fundamentally alter their swing mechanics when facing two strikes - commonly referred to as "shortening up," "protecting the plate," or just aiming to make contact.
-This project challenges that narrative by leveraging MLB Statcast bat-tracking data from the 2024 and 2025 regular seasons.
+Traditional baseball wisdom suggests that batters must fundamentally alter their swing mechanics in two strike counts - commonly referred to as "shortening up," "protecting the plate," or simply put, just put the ball in play.
+This project explores that narrative through leveraging MLB Statcast bat-tracking data from the 2024 and 2025 regular seasons.

-Using an unsupervised-to-supervised machine learning pipeline, this study:
+Using an unsupervised-to-supervised ML pipeline, this study:

 * Identifies three distinct mechanical adjustment profiles using Principal Component Analysis (PCA) and K-Means Clustering.

 * Predicts expected contact quality (xwOBA) using an XGBoost Regressor trained on pitch-level and swing-level attributes.

-* Evaluates performance gaps across batter archetypes using post-hoc statistical testing.
+* Evaluates performance gaps across batter profiles using post-hoc statistical testing.

 ### Project Findings

 > Traditional coaching is costing teams runs.
-This modeling reveals that swing length is the least influential predictor of expected contact quality (6.2% feature importance), while bat speed is the single most critical driver of success (22.9% feature importance).
-Hitters who do not shorten up ("Free Swingers") outperform traditional "Traditional Shorteners" by a statistically significant 19.7 points in predicted xwOBA.
+This modeling finds that swing length is the least influential predictor of expected contact quality (6.2% feature importance), while bat speed is the single most critical driver of success (22.9% feature importance).
+Hitters who do not shorten up ("Free Swingers") outperform "Traditional Shorteners" by a statistically significant 19.7 points in predicted xwOBA.
 >
 >